After Biden’s first year, the virus and disunity rage on

 Here once more was a president who believed deeply in alliances and vowed to repair an American reputation frayed by the provocateur in office before him.

-But the world also witnessed Biden’s debacle in Afghanistan, a chaotic withdrawal that brought more than 124,000 to safety but stranded thousands of desperate Afghans who had been loyal to the U.S. and hundreds of U.S. citizens and green-card holders.
+But the world also witnessed Biden’s debacle in Afghanistan, a chaotic withdrawal that brought more than 124,000 to safety but stranded thousands of desperate Afghans who had been loyal to the United States and hundreds of U.S. citizens and green card holders.

 Discounting warnings from military and diplomatic advisers, Biden misjudged the Taliban’s tenacity and the staying power of Afghan security forces that had seen crucial U.S. military support vanish.
 He then blamed Afghans for all that went wrong.
 Millions of Afghans face the threat of famine in the first winter following the Taliban takeover.

 “He needs to be honest about the mistakes that were made,” said Republican Rep. Peter Meijer of Michigan, who served with aid workers in Afghanistan after a military career and voted in Congress to impeach Trump. ”He will say, ‘The buck stops with me,’ after he’s blamed everybody else for how something turned out.”

 All presidents enter the world’s most powerful office buoyed by their victory only to confront its limitations in time.
 For Biden, that happened sooner than for most.
 A polarized public, Trump’s impeachment trial and an evenly divided Senate saw to that.

 Biden entered office with a list of to-dos amassed by his party.
 His quest for a sweeping “Build Back Better” program of social spending turned into a months-long slog, hostage to disagreement between Democrats of the left and center and sometimes to just one man, West Virginia Sen. Joe Manchin, or Manchin and Sinema together.